 A summary of each of the strokes with Minimum Performance Criteria has been included with each maneuver.
 These criteria should be used to first teach and then evaluate and correct the performance of each stroke as part of the required maneuver.
 Scouts who fail a maneuver are likely failing because they are not performing the strokes according to these Minimum Performance Criteria.
 Angled paddles, poor blade placement, and incorrect grip hand positions can all contribute to an ineffective stroke and consequently a poorly performed maneuver.
 All instructors should be able to model and teach to these paddling standards.

 Requirements

-Always check www.scouting.org for the latest requirements.
+Scouts should go to www.scouting.org/merit-badges/Canoeing or check Scoutbook for the latest requirements.